MushroomFleet/Kling-PromptAgent/README.md

 ## Verification

 To verify successful installation, start a new conversation and ask Claude to perform a system check.
-The agent should initialize its virtual filesystem and confirm all modules are available.
+The agent should initialize its holographic filesystem and confirm all modules are available.

 ## Usage